 There are also a range of cycling shops in the area where additional safety equipment can be purchased for you and your bike.
 Check out the SUBU discount pages for more information.

-BU are providing free bike lights to students and staff (whilst stocks last).
-To collect yours, please bring your BU ID card to either Poole House or Studland House Reception between 8am – 5pm.
+BU are providing free bike lights and hi-vis back pack covers to students and staff (whilst stocks last).
+To collect yours, please bring your BU ID card to either Poole House, Studland House, Bournemouth Gateway Building or Executive Business Centre Reception between 8am – 5pm.

 Making sure your bike is in top shape is also really important at this time of year.
 The conditions on the roads are more unpredictable so why not let our Bike Doctor have a look over your bike free of charge.
 Check the next dates when the Bike Doctor will be on campus.